Home

 And please don't tell me you've been holding it in cash.
 Every time I read an article on Canadian real estate websites explaining that the government has pumped another billion dollars into the economy because of a "credit crunch" I cringe.

-I do not have a PHD in Economics but if you are printing off new dollars and putting it into the market what happens to the value of the dollars that were already in my pocket?
+I do not have a Ph.D. in Economics but if you are printing off new dollars and putting it into the market what happens to the value of the dollars that were already in my pocket?

 Hmmm....well I guess they go down in value because there are now more dollars in circulation.
 Not good.